Zibahub/Market-Sales-Report-in-the-North-Nigeria-/README.md

 ### Report

-The stores with the Smallest revenues should be closed, to avoid wasting of resources and those regions with good returns should be improved and invested in
+- The stores with the Smallest revenues should be closed, to avoid wasting of resources and those regions with good returns should be improved and invested in

-Better investment to be made to those regions as they generate good revenues, The ones with potential for growth should be pushed either by financial support or by employing more hands to make better results and better market strategies.
+- It was concluded that Better investment is to be made to those regions as they generate good revenues,

+- The ones with potential for growth should be pushed either by financial support or by employing more hands to make better results and better market strategies.